f0lie/Explorer-Game/README.md

 [C++ Code Standard for things that go vroom vroom](http://stroustrup.com/JSF-AV-rules.pdf)

-* The random Danish dude writes some guidelines on writing good C++.
-It actually explains why you do certain things.
+* Actually explains why you do certain things.
 Use this as a jumping point to research more points about C++.

 ##### Learn SFML and look at other games.
 This is honestly not the most important thing.
 SFML is stands for Simple Fast Multimedia Library.
 It is a way to interact with your keyboard, audio, and display things.
 While signifact, it WILL NOT guide the design of our game.